zephyrproject-rtos/zephyr/boards/contextualelectronics/abc/doc/index.rst

 Flashing Zephyr onto the ``contextualelectronics_abc`` board requires an external programmer.
 The programmer is attached to the SWD header.

-Build the Zephyr kernel and the :ref:`hello_world` sample application.
+Build the Zephyr kernel and the :zephyr:code-sample:`hello_world` sample application.

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world